Best Espresso Machines for Home Use.

 My Observations:

-A relative newcomer to the Sage Appliances range, in the UK at least, the Bambino is the base level version of the Bambino Plus, below.
+A relative newcomer to the Sage Appliances range, in the UK at least, the Bambino is the base degree version of the Bambino Plus, below.
 It’s currently the lowest price machine offered by Sage, and it’s the lowest priced “true” traditional espresso machine on the market.

-What I mean by “true” traditional espresso machine, is that this is an espresso coffee machine that delivers 9 bars of pressure and comes with traditional baskets, it even features low-pressure preinfusion, which is incredible for a machine at this price!
+What I mean by “true” traditional espresso coffee machine, is that this is an espresso coffee machine that delivers 9 bars of pressure and comes with traditional baskets, it even features low-pressure preinfusion, which is incredible for a machine at this price!

 The Bambino Plus, which I’ll get to in a min, is one of the best-selling home espresso coffee machines in the world (sold elsewhere under the Breville brand), they clearly got a lot of things right with that little machine, hence the huge success.